A decade ago when I decided to start a blog, I had no idea where this blogging adventure would take me.

 Blogging Tools and Resources

-I would love to say that I hit the door running when I decided to start a blog and everything has been easy going ever since I began this journey in 2007, but that has not been the case at all.
-I took some breaks in the beginning when life happened, but have been going strong for the past 8 years now.
 Over the course of my blogging career — yes, it is a career for me — I have been able to learn a lot about the influencer industry.
-I have read a large pile of books, attended a number of blog conferences, and taken more blog courses that I can count.
+I have read a large pile of books, attended a number of blog conferences, and taken more blog courses than I can count.

 Blog Design & Hosting